How Often Should You Exfoliate Your Skin?

 • Oily Skin

 The best exfoliator for those with oily skin types is salicylic acid.
-This chemical exfoliator affects the inner pore lining to unclog it from its root.
-Regular usage of this exfoliating agent helps reduce blemishes and lighten spots.
+This chemical exfoliator targets the inner pore lining to unclog it from its root.
+Regular usage of this exfoliating agent also helps get rid of blemishes and lighten spots.

 • Dry Skin